What Is Impetigo?

-While the infection is healing, gently wash the skin with clean gauze and antiseptic soap every day.
+While the infection is healing, gently wash your skin with clean gauze and antiseptic soap every day.
 Soak any areas of crusted skin with warm soapy water to help remove the layers of crust (you don't have to remove all of it).

 To keep impetigo from spreading to other parts of the body, the doctor or nurse will probably recommend covering infected areas with gauze and tape or a loose plastic bandage.
-Keep your child's fingernails short and clean to prevent scratching that could lead to a worse infection.
+Keep your fingernails short and clean to prevent scratching that could lead to a worse infection.

 Can Impetigo Be Prevented?